kensyo/nvim-scrlbkun/README.md

     -- winblend of scrollbar areas.
     winblend = 40,

-    -- On these filetypes, any scrollbars don't come out. excluded_filetypes = {"NvimTree"},
+    -- On these filetypes, scrollbars don't come out. excluded_filetypes = {"NvimTree"},

-    -- On these buftypes, any scrollbars don't come out. excluded_buftypes = {"prompt"},
+    -- On these buftypes, scrollbars don't come out. excluded_buftypes = {"prompt"},

     -- Time until a scrollbar area is hidden.
 Specify in milliseconds.